 Stephen Kostyshyn is a mixed media artist.
 Steve completed his BFA at Adrian College in 1976.
 He then worked as a studio potter for 15 years.
 Today, he is finally able to create the mixed-media baskets you see here.

 Steve was unhampered by the limitations he found with clay-only forms, texture, color, and shape.
 He created a form that combines many interesting materials to create very unique works of art.
 To create these form he uses fiber (reed), clay and wood.

 The challenge here is to have a clear vision of the completed basket before he starts.
 Steve uses traditional wheel-throwing and hand building techniques.
 He finishes the clay parts first.
-Once he completes that he positions and glues the reed, dowel, or ash spokes in place.
+Then, he positions and glues the reed, dowel, or ash spokes in place.
 This stabilizes the form for weaving.

 The final process is the weaving.
-He selects the natural or smoked reed, weave plaited and twilled patterns.
+He selects the natural or smoked reed weaving plaited and twilled patterns.
 He often chooses palm, vine rattan, or birch bark as accents to add a more natural feel and texture to his baskets.

-Stephen was able to break from the clay-only vessel and explore the endless possibilities afforded by basketry as an art form.
-This has allowed Steve to explore shapes and textures that were unattainable to him in the past.
+Mastering this combined art-form has allowed Kostyshyn to explore shapes and textures that were unattainable to him in the past.

 Steve has retired from making his ceramic baskets.
 However, he might have a few pieces remaining.
 Please contact him at email@example.com.